maarten-pennings/6502/2emulation/README.md

 ![The Nano as ROM (schematics)](nano-rom.png)

-I used an extra breadboard to insert the 1ks in the data lines:
+I used an extra breadboard to insert the 1k resistors in the data lines:

 ![The Nano as ROM (breadboard)](nano-rom.jpg)

-The associated [Arduino sketch](rom6502), now looks up the data and outputs it:
+The associated [Arduino sketch](rom6502), now looks up the data and writes it on the data lines:

 ```cpp
 void loop() {